|Guide||♦||3 Triplogs||2 Topics|

 G.P.S.
 Coordinates for Willow Valley / West Clear Creek Hike

-I have listed several items below, to include landmarks, distance markers and escape routes should you need to send for help.
+I have listed several items below, including landmarks, distance markers, and escape routes should you need to send for help.
 You will be in a remote and isolated area where getting help is a major undertaking.
-All information and advice is posted for your information and use, our hike and situation may be entirely different than yours so use your own common sense and good judgment on this hike.
+All information and advice are posted for your information and use.
+Our hike and situation may be entirely different than yours, so use your own common sense and good judgment on this hike.
 All members of our party carried a compass and a laminated map of the canyon area with a copy of the data listed below printed on the reverse side of the map.
 We also carried 2 GPS units with us.

-All escape routes along Willow Creek are to the east of the canyon or to the left when facing downstream.
-While there are trails such as the Maxwell Tank Trail that enter the canyon from the west, you cannot reliably count on finding someone that can help you on, or near these trails, or the roads that access them.
-The distance to a paved highway from this west side of the canyon is much greater that that required to reach a highway, and help from the east side of the canyon.
-Upon reaching the indicated access road on the escape routes from Willow Valley, travel will be to the east towards Lake Mary Road or hwy 87.
+Note: All escape routes along Willow Creek are to the east of the canyon or the left when facing downstream.
+While there are trails such as the Maxwell Tank Trail that enter the canyon from the west, you cannot reliably count on finding someone that can help you on or near these trails or the roads that access them.
+The distance to a paved highway from this west side of the canyon is much greater than that required to reach a highway and help from the canyon's east side.
+Upon reaching the indicated access road on the escape routes from Willow Valley, travel will be east towards Lake Mary Road or hwy 87.
 Estimated bearings of travel to Lake Mary Road will vary between 070 and 090 true.
-At the confluence of Willow Valley and Clover Creek the closest route out to help is upstream via Clover Creek and east to hwy 87.
-Once you have passed downstream of Clover Creek into West Clear Creek, the quickest route out of the canyon to help will be to the south and hwy 260 where you can flag down help.
-Once again, here along West Clear Creek there are trails that enter the canyon from the North but the distance to a reliable source of help to the north can be as far away as 15 miles by air.
+At the confluence of Willow Valley and Clover Creek, the closest route out to help is upstream via Clover Creek and east to hwy 87.
+Once you have passed downstream of Clover Creek into West Clear Creek, the quickest route out of the canyon to help will be to the south and hwy 260, where you can flag down help.
+Once again, here along West Clear Creek, some trails enter the canyon from the North, but the distance to a reliable source of help to the north can be as far away as 15 miles by air.
 Exiting the canyon to the south generally will get you to highway 260 in about 5 miles.
-Once you are downstream of Clear Creek Spring #3 any run for help will need to go down the canyon towards Bull Pen.
+Once you are downstream of Clear Creek Spring #3 and run for help will need to go down the canyon towards Bull Pen.
 Hwy 260 is directly south and runs parallel to the canyon.

-Escape routes were determined by topographical map as the easiest route out of the canyon in that area, however the actual obstacles that will be encountered on each escape route are unknown.
+The topographical map determined escape routes as the easiest route out of the canyon in that area.
+However, the actual obstacles that will be encountered on each escape route are unknown.
 Good judgment and common sense must be exercised to prevent the need for a secondary rescue or worse.
 Cliffs in this area can exceed 1,000 feet in height.
 Turn back if that route is not safe and find another route that works safely.
 Keep in mind that when following a bearing, there will be obstacles in your way that will prevent you from walking a straight line of bearing.
-Sight a landmark along your bearing and guide on that, checking your compass often to ensure you don't stray to far off your desired bearing.
+Sight a landmark along your bearing and guide on that, checking your compass often to ensure you don't stray too far off your desired bearing.
 Repeat this until you reach your destination.
-If you get confused or disoriented remember you are in an area that is bordered by highway 260 to your south and it runs parallel to West Clear Creek.
-Always move southward from West Clear Creek and you will get to the highway.
-You are also bordered in a parallel fashion by highway 87 to your east when in Willow Valley, again Always move eastward from Willow Valley and you will get to the highway.
+If you get confused or disoriented, remember you are in an area that is bordered by Highway 260 to your south, and it runs parallel to West Clear Creek.
+Always move southward from West Clear Creek, and you will get to the highway.
+You are also bordered in a parallel fashion by highway 87 to your east when in Willow Valley; again, Always move eastward from Willow Valley, and you will get to the highway.

 Turn off from Lake Mary Road, 12S 0468321 x 3831774